SatvirUppal/4474-Proto-New/README.md

       - If this is not installed, please contact Satvir Uppal (suppal46@uwo.ca) to resolve the issue, there sometimes is an issue with the code and we will be able to resolve it quickly via some finesse
       - PySide 6
       - Python 3.9.X or newer
-  - Once everything has been installed, in the terminal of QtCreator, use the venv's instance of pip to run the following commands:
+  - Once everything has been installed, in the terminal of QtCreator, use the venv's instance of pip to run the commands.
+To change the pip on the current machine run the following command in the terminal:
+      - ```.\venv\Scripts\activate``` This should change to the venv of the project.
+You can proceed to run the commands below:
       - ```pip install openmeteo-requests```
       - ```pip install retry-requests```
       - ```pip install requests-cache```
       - ```pip install pandas```
       - ```pip install pyinstaller```
-Now that the dependencies have been installed, you should be able to use QtCreator to run the application as a test to ensure the dependencies are installed correctly.
+Now that the dependencies have been installed, you should be able to use QtCreator to run the application by clicking the green play arrow as a test to ensure the dependencies are installed correctly.
 If they are not, please repeat the above section again but using the venv/ instance of pip.

 To create a .exe please use the following command:
 ``` pyinstaller --noconsole --onefile --windowed mainwindow.py```